Our Dialysis Main Article provides a comprehensive look at the who, what, when and how of Dialysis

 Definition of Dialysis

-Dialysis: The process of cleansing the blood by passing it through a special machine.
-Dialysis is necessary when the kidneys are not able to filter the blood.
+Dialysis: The process of removing waste products and excess fluid from the body.
+Dialysis is necessary when the kidneys are not able to adequately filter the blood.
 Dialysis allows patients with kidney failure a chance to live productive lives.
 There are two types of dialysis: hemodialysis and peritoneal dialysis.
 Each type of dialysis has advantages and disadvantages.
-Patients can often choose the type of long term dialysis that best matches their needs.
+Patients can usually choose the type of long term dialysis that best matches their needs.

 Back to MedTerms online medical dictionary A-Z List